Windermere ferry out of service

 We operate a ferry that carries vehicles, bicycles and foot passengers across Windermere from Ferry Nab in Bowness to Far Sawrey.

-The ferry runs throughout out the day and the journey takes around 10 minutes, one way.
-The ferry can carry up to 18 vehicles (depending on their size) and over 100 passengers.
+The ferry runs throughout the day and the journey takes around 10 minutes, one way.
+The ferry can carry up to 15 vehicles (depending on their size) and over 100 passengers.

 If you miss the ferry, there is approximately a 20 minute wait for the next one.
 During British Summer Time demand can be high, so vehicles may queue for longer.

-The ferry runs throughout the day and we do not have a set timetable.
+The ferry runs throughout the day.
+We do not have a set timetable or guarantee return journeys, and you cannot pre-book a journey.
 This is because weather conditions, maintenance issues and numbers of passengers can all affect departure times.

 Find the times for the first and last crossings